armbrustlab/MarPRISM/README.md

 conda deactivate
 ```

-#### How to run cross-validation:
+#### How we ran cross-validation:

-Cross-validation was conducted using the script located at: `modelDevelopmentTesting/crossValidation.ipynb`.
+We used cross-validation to **quantify the performance of MarPRISM** as well as other model versions.

-   - We tested other versions of the model in the same script, including a Random Forest model and different sets of feature Pfams.
+#### To run cross-validation for MarPRISM and other model versions:

 ```bash
 conda env create -f MarPRISM_environment.mlk.yml